-October 2015 saw the launch of the Life Sciences Industry Liaison Laboratory at Discovery Park.
-Discovery Park, the enterprise zone based at Sandwich, is a fabulous site with well over 100 companies now based there.
+The Life Sciences Industry Liaison Lab at Discovery Park in Sandwich, Kent was launched in March 2016.
+Discovery Park is a fabulous site with well over 100 companies now based there, many of which are active in the science sector.